hyperkarmic/Simon-week1-homework/README.md.txt

 8)<Main> semantic element tags added at lines 35-65

 9)Div elements changed to 'Nav' around links at lines 15-22.
 CSS updated with reference to this and comments added on both index and style-sheet.

+10)Multiple lines with the same CSS tags rationalised to 'benefit'.
+CSS rules with commonality merged to avoid repitition.

+10)Multiple lines with the same CSS tags rationalised to 'service'.
+CSS rules with commonality merged to avoid repitition.